 “Being a caregiver is the most rewarding thing.
 CCA really cares about their caregivers, and I’ve learned that you have a community—you’re not in this alone.”

-Reduction in Hospitalizations 30% reduction in hospital readmissions for consumers who received care from trained home care workers compared to those who did not receive training.
+Reduction in Hospitalizations: 30% reduction in hospital readmissions for consumers who received care from trained home care workers compared to those who did not receive training.

-Emergency Room Visits There was a reported 25% decrease in emergency room visits among consumers cared for by trained caregivers.
+Emergency Room Visits: There was a reported 25% decrease in emergency room visits among consumers cared for by trained caregivers.

-These reductions in utilization led to an average savings of $1,500 per consumer annually.
+Healthcare Cost Savings: These reductions in utilization led to an average savings of $1,500 per consumer annually.

 20% fewer complications for consumers with chronic illness